codacy/codacy-stylelint/docs/description/no-duplicate-selectors.md

 - The duplicates are in rules with different parent nodes, e.g. inside and outside of a media query.

 This rule resolves nested selectors.
 So `a b {} a { & b {} }` counts as a problem, because the resolved selectors end up with a duplicate.

+The [`message` secondary option](https://github.com/stylelint/stylelint/tree/15.2.0/docs/user-guide/configure.md#message) can accept the arguments of this rule.

 ## Options